Can I make an injury claim if I hit a car that braked suddenly?

 Can you claim?

-If you have been injured as a result of a driver braking without warning, you may be able to make a compensation claim.
+If you were injured as a result of a driver braking without warning, you may be able to make a compensation claim.
 This would be dependent on the facts of the incident.

 In both cases, it would have to be proven that the lead driver was negligent to some extent.
 A claim may be supported by CCTV footage from surrounding buildings, photographs taken at the scene and/or witness statements.